wearwolf/FloppyImageRectifier/Docs/FM.md

 * Data bit, 0, no polarity change
 * Clock bit, 1, polarity changes

-Note that because of the clock bits, most bitcells contain a 1 and there are long stretches of 1s and never more than one 0 in a row.
+Note that because of the clock bits, most bitcells contain a 1 and that there are long stretches of 1s but never more than one 0 in a row.
 This makes the clock synchronization easy as a flux transition occurs every bitcell or every other bitcell.
 The problem is that the amount of data is limited by how close flux transitions can be to each other.